Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Why systematic checking works:

-You check, they don’t have to report: Removes the burden of them bringing problems to you.
-You spot patterns they might not see.
+You check, they don’t have to report.
+This removes the burden of them bringing problems to you and lets you spot patterns they might not see.

-Catches problems early: Behavior changes show up 4-6 weeks before people consciously recognize severity.
-Early intervention prevents escalation.
+Catches problems early.
+Behavior changes show up 4–6 weeks before people consciously recognize severity, so early intervention prevents escalation.

 The 10-signal framework doesn’t replace a good communication culture.
 It creates the structure that makes good communication possible by catching problems early and normalizing intervention before crises.